-When it comes to reloading ammo, there are some tricks and tips master ballistician Phil Massaro has picked up that makes it safer and more efficient.
+When it comes to reloading ammo, there are some tricks and tips master ballistician Phil Massaro has picked up that make it safer and more efficient.

 Ever since the .308 came out, shorter cartridges have been all the rage.
 But short-action rounds present reloaders with a unique set of challenges in getting the most out of the cartridges.